HQarroum/awesome-iot/README.md

  - [Groovy](http://www.groovy-lang.org/) - Groovy is a powerful, optionally typed and dynamic language, with static-typing and static compilation capabilities, for the Java platform aimed at multiplying developers’ productivity thanks to a concise, familiar and easy to learn syntax.
 It is used by the SmartThings development environment to create smart applications.
  - [Lua](http://www.lua.org/) - Lua is a powerful, fast, lightweight, embeddable scripting language.
 Lua is dynamically typed, runs by interpreting bytecode for a register-based virtual machine, and has automatic memory management with incremental garbage collection, making it ideal for configuration, scripting, and rapid prototyping.
  - [eLua](http://www.eluaproject.net/) - eLua stands for Embedded Lua and the project offers the full implementation of the Lua Programming Language to the embedded world, extending it with specific features for efficient and portable software embedded development.
  - [ELFE](http://c3d.github.io/elfe/) - ELFE is a very simple and small programming language.
-While it is a general-purpose programming language, it is specifcally tuned to facilitate the configuration and control of swarms of small devices such as sensors or actuators.
+While it is a general-purpose programming language, it is specifically tuned to facilitate the configuration and control of swarms of small devices such as sensors or actuators.

 #### Frameworks